Elena-gpr/IA-academy/README.md

 # IA-academy
-Jupyter and notes about IA academy (Feb 2024)
+Jupyters and notes about IA academy (Feb 2024)